privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

 // for each seller is generated such that they are unique. message GetComponentAuctionCiphertextsResponse {
   // Map of sellers passed in request to their encrypted ProtectedAudienceInput.
-  // Key ID is baked into the payload as done on device map<string, bytes> seller_component_ciphertexts = 1;
+  // Key ID is baked into the payload as done on device. map<string, bytes> seller_component_ciphertexts = 1;
 }
 ```